top of page

 Job Overhead Costs (Direct Expense)

-Direct costs, also known as job overhead costs, includes all costs that be directly charged to a specific project and changed from one to one.
+Direct costs, also known as job overhead costs, include all costs that be directly charged to a specific project and changed from one to one.
 They are also unique and are required to successfully construct the project.
+Items that may be included in construction direct costs are as follows:

 Project Specific Salaries

-Project specific salaries differ from office salaries.
+Project-specific salaries differ from office salaries.
 They include wages, payroll taxes, and benefits paid to employed project superintendents, foremen, field engineers, project schedulers, and other employed on-site staff.
 Reimbursable expenses such as travel or per diem expenses also are added.
 These costs are estimated based on a burdened hourly, weekly, or monthly rate multiplied by the amount of time an individual is expected to be on the project.

 Temporary Office Facilities